WHEN IS THE RUN? Sunday April 8, 2018

 WHAT CHARITY IS ASSOCIATED WITH THIS RUN?
 The Cystic Fibrosis Foundation.
 By entering this run you are helping to defeat this dreaded disease.
-Last year we raised over $56,000.
+Last year we raised over $30,000.
 Most of this came from the extra donations from the runners.
 Each runner is required to donate $10. and you also have an opportunity to donate more and become a “Generous Team”.
-If you would like to donate more or create a fundraising team, go here.
+If you would like to donate more or create a fundraising team, go to https://enter2run.com/Fundraising/?event=7041

 WHERE DOES THE MONEY GO?
-The Kansas City Track Club will give $10,000 to the Cystic Fibrosis Foundation whether we break even or not.
-Each runner will also donate to cystic fibrosis and have the opportunity to donate additional dollars.
-The total donated to the foundation was over $62,500 last year.
+The Track Club will give $10,000 to the Cystic Fibrosis Foundation whether we break even or not.
+There is an opportunity for runners to give additional dollars.
+The total to Cystic was over $30,000 last year.
 Volunteers from the Foundation will be working several of the aid stations.
-We also buy dinner and give a free shirt to eighty volunteers.
+We also buy dinner and give a free sweatshirt to eighty volunteers.

-WHAT DOES THE $13.00 FOR FOOD AND BEVERAGE GET YOU?
-A bowl of chicken and crayfish gumbo or vegetarian lentil stew, bread, fruit, and two mugs of beer or soft drink, an excellent value since the gumbo is $9.95 by itself on the Free State menu.
-If you need a gluten free option, you can combine the rice from the gumbo with the lentils for a tasty meal and FreeState has one gluten free beer option.
+WHAT DOES THE $12 DOLLARS FOR FOOD AND BEVERAGE GET YOU?
+A bowl of chicken and crayfish gumbo or vegetarian lentil stew, bread, fruit, and two mugs of beer or softdrink, an excellent value since the gumbo is $9.95 by itself on the Free State menu.
+If you need a gluten free option, you can combine the rice from the gumbo with the lentils for a tasty meal and FreeState offers one gluten free beer option.
 Serving hours are 12 noon to 5pm.

 TRAFFIC CONTROL Team cars are our biggest problem and the biggest threat to the continuation of the race.
 Only one vehicle is allowed in the exchange point.
 If you need an additional vehicle to carry your team make sure it stays off the course and doesn’t enter an aid station.
 Please no buses or very large vehicles.
 Do not stop in odd places.
 Do not try to follow or lead your runner in the car, solos included.
 Obey the volunteers.
 Cross the RR tracks only if you can get completely over them.
 You must follow traffic laws.